 Do you always go for salty over sweet?
-Well, a traditional wedding cake may not be for you.
+Well, an alternative wedding cake may be the way to go.
 Plenty of savoury dishes can be turned into multi-tiered goodies, too, so you should have no problem finding the perfect wedding cake alternative for your big day.
 Pro tip: don’t forget to stack your dessert table with a few sugary treats, even though you don’t, your guests may want to finish the meal with something sweet.

 Here are a few savoury wedding cake alternatives.